cronalds/sassy-beaches/README.md

 - layout: TODO

-- colors: 16 base colors, 9 light and 9 dark variations, with bg, text, and -hover
+- colors: 16 base colors, 9 light and 9 dark variations, with bg, text, and -hover, -active, -focus, -checked, -disabled pseudoclasses.
+BLACK AND WHITE HAVE NO NUMBERED VARIANTS

   - $primary: #ffffff;
   - $secondary: #111827;